anton-kotenko/crdt/README.md

 * Not possible to run several instances of process locally for debugging purposes (all of them listens on same mulicast ip address and on same port, that is forbidden)

 #### Decision
+At first draft of `Multicast's` solution was implemented (try to avoid external dependencies).
+But faced with all described issue, have no choice but to use some other option.

+Second choise is use message broker:
-According to design goals (simplicity, but CRDT counter implemented), decision is to use some message broker.
+This gives possibility to avoid building own communication layer, but fulfills design goals (simplicity, but CRDT counter implemented) requirements.
-In current case Rabbitmq is used, just because I have experience with it.
+For current project Rabbitmq was chosen.
+Reason: just because I have experience with it.
-This gives possibility to avoid building own communication layer, but fulfills all requirements.

 In real super-high load installation it may be bottleneck and should be replaced with something other.

 ### Cluster Lifecycle.